SEO MIGRATION

 Launch day protocol includes:

 Most migration traffic loss happens in the first 72 hours because errors aren't caught fast enough.
-We catch them in minutes.
+We catch them in minutes, not days.
+Our launch monitoring dashboard tracks crawl activity, index coverage changes, and ranking movements in near real-time so we can respond to issues before they compound.

 Post-Migration Monitoring (90 Days)